AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 You can install the `s.getPercentPageViewed()` plug-in by editing `AppMeasurement.js`:

 1. Download and open the `AppMeasurement.js` file located on your web server.
 2. Paste the plug-in code provided below anywhere after the tracking object is instantiated (using [`s_gi`](../functions/s-gi.md)).
+3. Save the JS file and upload the new version to your web server.

-Once installed, you can use the `s.getPercentPageViewed()` function to assign variable values.
+Once installed, you can use the `s.getPercentPageViewed()` method to assign variable values.

 ## Plug-in code